bfowle/talaria/docs/src/whitepapers/casg-architecture.md

 - **Constant-time update checking** regardless of database size
 - **Logarithmic verification** scaling with database size

 These architectural advances enable new workflows in computational biology while providing the cryptographic guarantees essential for reproducible science.
-As biological databases continue their exponential growth[^stephens2015], content-addressed architectures like CASG will become increasingly critical for sustainable scientific infrastructure.
+As biological databases continue their exponential growth[^stephens2015], content-addressed architectures like SEQUOIA will become increasingly critical for sustainable scientific infrastructure.

 ---

 ## Acknowledgments

-The CASG architecture builds upon decades of research in distributed systems, cryptography, and bioinformatics.
+The SEQUOIA architecture builds upon decades of research in distributed systems, cryptography, and bioinformatics.
 We acknowledge the foundational work in content-addressed storage, Merkle trees, and biological sequence compression that made this system possible.

 ---

 [^perf1]: Projected performance improvements based on theoretical analysis of content-addressed storage architectures and preliminary prototyping.
-These estimates assume typical biological database characteristics (high sequence redundancy, evolutionary relationships, incremental changes) and represent potential benefits achievable through full implementation of CASG principles.
+These estimates assume typical biological database characteristics (high sequence redundancy, evolutionary relationships, incremental changes) and represent potential benefits achievable through full implementation of SEQUOIA principles.

 [^stephens2015]: Stephens, Z.D., et al. (2015).
 "Big Data: Astronomical or Genomical?"
 PLoS Biology, 13(7), e1002195. doi:10.1371/journal.pbio.1002195